nsando84/Fitness-Score-Tracker-DB/README.md

   - To reduce mongoDb queries. it will pull chart data from recent searches from the indexedDb.
   - Validation: Only one test can be entered for an airman in a given year
   - Validation: input validiations in place to reduce errors.
-  - Deloyed using Heroku & Mongodb Atlas
+  - Deloyed using Heroku & MongoDB Atlas

 ---